Marshall Rosenberg: Practice

+He worked for four years in Norfolk, Virginia's school integration.
 Rosenberg was called to many states, countries, and conflicts to provide his expertise in nonviolent communication.
 In 2004 he was visiting about 35 countries per year on his mission as a travelling peacemaker.
-Rosenberg enjoyed success in his work:
+From his home base at Albuquerque, Rosenberg supported his followers elsewhere with a Center of Nonviolent Communication in New Mexico.
+He died at home on February 7, 2015.